mserve/moodle-local_cohortrole/README.md

 ## Usage

 1. Create system-level cohort(s).
-2. Create system-level or categroy-level assignable role(s) - optional, you can also use existing roles.
+2. Create system-level or category-level assignable role(s) - optional, you can also use existing roles.
 3. Visit Cohort role synchronization page.
 4. Create new link between cohort and role on system context or a specific course category.
 5. Users will automatically be (un)assigned to the role within the specified context according to their membership of selected cohort.